When (& When Not) to Write Meta Descriptions

 Product & Category Pages

-If your website exists to help your organization make sales, it’s likely that your product and category pages are the most critical pages on your site for serving late stage prospect interest.
+If your website exists to help your organization make sales, your product and category pages are likely the most critical pages on your site for serving late-stage prospect interest.

 These are the most important pages to get right.
 These are certainly worth spending your time fine-tuning as much as possible.

-Content That Is Getting Seen on Google
+Content That is Getting Seen on Google

-If your website has 2,000 old blog posts but only the top 10 percent drive significant search traffic, then focus your efforts on those 10 percent.
+If your website has 2,000 old blog posts but only the top 10% drive significant search traffic, then focus your efforts on those.

-Improving the meta description for old content that isn’t ranking, and will never rank in its current state, will not improve your traffic or site at all (although your SEO tool may tell you otherwise!).
+Improving the meta description for old content that isn’t ranking (and will never rank in its current state) will not improve your traffic or site at all — although your SEO tool may tell you otherwise!.

 Improve the descriptions for pages that have significant impression volume.

-Pages That Are Found in Natural Search but Lack Much Text Content on the Page
+Pages Found in Natural Search but Lacking Text Content

-Many webpages that serve embedded videos, widgets, and apps are lacking on descriptive text for Google to use for the description.
+Many webpages that serve embedded videos, widgets, and apps are lacking descriptive text for Google to use for the description.

 Similarly, for resources pages and other pages which are basically just a list of links, Google has nothing to pull from to create an optimal description.